keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 > [See here]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/syntax/monad.scala#L48) for the definition in the sample repository.

-Kleisli composition is useful for monads in that from two or more `flatMap()`-compatible functions a single function may be created that takes an unlifted argument and produces an output context that has been applied to each function in sequence.
+Kleisli composition is useful for monads in that from two or more `flatMap()`-compatible functions a single function may be created that takes an unlifted argument and produces an output context as the result of applying each function in sequence first to the unlifted argument and then to each individual functions' output contexts.

 :::{.numberLines}
 ```scala